-Our telephone system records all telephone calls.
+Most of our practices telephone system records all telephone calls.
 Recordings are retained for up to three years, and are used periodically for the purposes of seeking clarification where there is a dispute as to what was said and for staff training Access to these recordings is restricted to named senior staff.